revrhythm/Cogs121Project/milestone4.md

 Milestone 4

 While in the mileston3, we were only able to display the chart of a static data, now, we can display the data depending on the user’s selection of date.
+Moreover, we added a graph of showing the timeline of user's web usage to visually indicate if users got distrupted during the "study time" or not.

 User Privacy Issue: